UgniusV/Dandy/README.md

 - Package structure needs to be refactored.
 - More test coverage.
 - Orientation change support.
+- Implement access token refreshing feature.
+- Playback is extremelly buggy.
+(This will be fixed in near future)
 - Overall refactoring.

 ## Artist